Local elections are heating up as we plunge into the coldest days of winter.

 Fateh was elected in 2020 and 2022 as the Minnesota State Senate representative for District 62, which covers much of Southwest Minneapolis.
 He’s best known as a champion of statewide rideshare regulations intended to boost drivers’ pay.

 Koski has represented Ward 11, the southernmost part of Minneapolis, for almost three years.
 She hopes to follow in the footsteps of her father, Albert Hofstede, who was mayor of Minneapolis in the ‘70s.
-Southwest Voices covered Koski’s campaign announcement from Pearl Park last week.
+Southwest Voices covered Koski’s campaign announcement from Pearl Park in early December.

 The Rev. DeWayne Davis was first to announce his candidacy for mayor in mid-October.
 He is currently the lead pastor at Plymouth Congregational Church in the Stevens Square neighborhood and recently served as the chaplain of the Minnesota State Senate.